From FMCG products to lifestyle products & clothing, Shilpa Ahuja gives examples of marketing gimmicks & tactics brands use for false advertising.

-So long story short, finally, I found Gillette Venus women’s razor.
+Long story short.
+Finally, I found Gillette Venus women’s razor.
 And I mentioned to my husband how I didn’t like its new design at all.
-They were fine before, but now they come with a soapy edge, which lathers when you use it, and doesn’t suit my sensitive skin.
+They used to be fine before.
+But now they come with a soapy edge, which lathers when you use it, and doesn’t suit my sensitive skin.
 He then asked me a question women all over the world probably feel they’re better off without knowing the answer to.
 “Why can’t you use men’s razor?
 They’re all the same.
 It’s just a marketing gimmick.”

-I looked at my razor, and said, “And I’ll fall for it.”
+“And I’ll fall for it,” I said defiantly.
 The idea of using a men’s razor sounded scary.
 I didn’t want to have skin damage, cuts, or whatever other horror that must come with it.
 I didn’t want to take a chance.
 Having been a victim of marketing campaigns for so long, I’m scared to try other alternatives that aren’t marketed to my gender, skin or age group, even though I dislike the product that’s sold to me.

 My husband though, is a marketing expert, and isn’t swayed by creative marketing ideas.
 He somehow he managed to convince me to try the men’s razor using marketing buzzwords. (“Try this Mach 3: It’s the ultimate precise razor.
 Well-researched, tried and tested.
 If I can use it on my face, you can surely use it on your legs.”)